-Julie Seven Sage is a 12-year-old aspiring astrophysicist who loves all science.
+Julie Seven Sage is a 13-year-old aspiring astrophysicist who loves all science.

 Julie was born on April 24, 2004, 14 years to the day after the launch of the Hubble Space Telescope.

-She read her first book without help, and first time she saw it before she turned 4, it was Dr. Seuss’ Butter Battlefield book.
+She read her first book without help before she turned 4, it was Dr. Seuss’ Butter Battlefield book.

 At age 4 she started dancing, she liked tap the best.

 When she was 6 years old, she told her parents she wanted to be an astrophysicist to study black holes, movement of stars, and in general how it all worked.

 Throughout her life, Julie has visited many zoos, aquariums, and museums.
 She has visited zoos in California, Montreal, Maryland, Massachusetts, Maine, and Connecticut.
 She has also visited the Kennedy Space Center in Florida and the Smithsonian Museums in Washington DC.